yaourdt/mgos-to-tasmota/README.md

 Shelly Duo      | `http://shellyip/ota?url=http://dl.dasker.eu/firmware/mg2tasmota-ShellyBulbDuo.zip` | `{"NAME":"Shelly Duo","GPIO":[0,0,0,0,38,37,0,0,0,0,0,0,0],"FLAG":0,"BASE":18}`
 Shelly H&T      | `http://shellyip/ota?url=http://dl.dasker.eu/firmware/mg2tasmota-ShellyHT.zip`      | **not yet available, only flash if you a perfectly certain about what you are doing**
 Shelly i3       | `http://shellyip/ota?url=http://dl.dasker.eu/firmware/mg2tasmota-ShellyI3.zip`      | `{"NAME":"Shelly i3","GPIO":[0,0,0,0,0,0,0,0,83,84,82,0,0],"FLAG":2,"BASE":18}`
+Shelly 1L       | `http://shellyip/ota?url=http://dl.dasker.eu/firmware/mg2tasmota-Shelly1L.zip`      | **not yet available, only flash if you a perfectly certain about what you are doing**

 For your convenience, the table above also lists the matching Tasmota device templates from [templates.blakadder.com](https://templates.blakadder.com) which